-For this tea was Okuyutaka cultivar used.
-Okuyutaka is a less known and cultivar and a descend of Yutakamidori.
+For this tea was the Okuyutaka cultivar used.
+Okuyutaka is a less known cultivar and is a descend of Yutakamidori.
 Tea made of this cultivar is fruity and has a good portion of umami.

 Preparation: In this blog post you will find a description of how to brew Japanese green tea in an optimal way.